oshingate/TA-AC-BACKEND-express-CRUD-2-TNaaaf/block-BNaadn/index.md

 Design thier models and associate in such a way that you should be able to list books

-1. using book name
-2. using author name
 3. using category

 Create webpages to add above features into the application.